lamastex/scalable-data-science/db/week2/03_WordCount/006_WordCount.md

-# Word Count on US State of the Union Addresses
+# Word Count on US State of the Union (SoU) Addresses

 * Word Count in big data is the equivalent of 'Hello World' in programming
-* We count the number of occurences of each word in a document
+* We count the number of occurences of each word in the first and last (2016) SoU addresses.